emailAddress validator

 attribute.

-import emailAddress from 'formvalidation/dist/es6/validators/emailAddress';
+import { emailAddress } from '@form-validation/validator-email-address';

 const res1 = emailAddress().validate({